bosha/PTel/README.md

 # PTel
 Yet another implementation of Telnet protocol written using PHP.
 This class created && used for my daily use cases, so it can contains bugs.
-If you found them - open issue, or fill free to contact with me.
+If you found them - open issue, or feel free to contact with me.

 ## Installation
 Right now - no composer support, but I will add later.
 So for now, you need to navigate to location of your project, and clone repository: